benhoyt/benhoyt.github.com/writings/goawk.md

 ...
 ```

-The next optimization was **avoiding the heavyweight `text/scanner` package** for simply converting strings to numbers.
+The next optimization was **avoiding a heavyweight tool** (`text/scanner`) for simply converting strings to numbers.
 I was using `Scanner` because it allows you to parse things like `1.23foo` (AWK allows this when the string isn't coming from user input), and `strconv.ParseFloat` doesn't handle that.

 I simply wrote my own lexing function to find the end of the actual floating-point number in the string, and call `ParseFloat` on that.
 This speeds up explicit string to number
 conversions by more than 10x!